-Not much academic or clinical research has been done on the pleasure potential of the prostate, let alone how to give yourself a prostate orgasm if you’ve never done it before.
+Not much academic or clinical research has been done on the pleasure potential of the prostate, let alone how to give yourself a prostate orgasm by prostate milking if you’ve never done it before.
 That’s OK—we’re here to help you take your prostate quite literally into your own hands!
-Let’s break down how to blow your own mind from behind with the help of sex educators, adult performers, therapists, and other prostate pleasure pros.
+Let’s break down how to massage your prostate and blow your own mind from behind with the help of sex educators, adult performers, therapists, and other prostate pleasure pros.

 The prostate is a ping-pong ball–sized gland that lives below the bladder, close to the inner root or bulb of the penis.
 In its other functional roles, the prostate helps maintain erections and transports sperm during ejaculation, among other important reproductive tasks.

 “While scientific types might like to debate and get super bogged down with glands and homologues and the like, a rough analogy would be that a prostate is similar to a G-spot and pretty much located in a very similar manner,” said Rain DeGrey, a sex educator and adult performer who’s been teaching classes on the ins and outs of P-spot orgasms for 13 years.